d12frosted/elpa-mirror/gnu/fontaine-readme.txt

 4.1 Persist font configurations on theme switch ───────────────────────────────────────────────

-  [ As part of 2.0.0-dev, there exists the `fontaine-mode' which does
+  [ Since version `2.0.0', there exists the `fontaine-mode' which does
     this automatically. ]

   Themes re-apply face definitions when they are loaded.
 This is